By Adam Jusko, ProudMoney.com, firstname.lastname@example.org

 If you’re planning on shopping online at Macy’s, you can use Cashback Monitor to figure out which shopping portal to use in order to earn the most cash, points, travel miles, etc.

 If you create an account and sign in with Cashback Monitor, you can also use their tool that lets you give a value to each type of reward point or mile, so you can try to get an apples-to-apples comparison on which portal is offering the best deal.
 (Cashback Monitor does not estimate the value, it just provides the tool to let you change the value if you feel a point/mile is worth more or less than the penny-per-point equation that is the default for many programs.)

 If you are a super “maximizer” when it comes to loyalty rewards, Cashback Monitor offers an extensive list of portals & malls, with rebate/reward numbers that seem to be generally up-to-date.
 In short, it is a valuable resource for you.

 However, for some people, the Internet offers too many choices.
 If that’s you, Cashback Monitor could be information overload.

 One Word of Caution

 Remember that every rebate or reward you earn through a shopping portal is only valuable at that site or with that credit card.
-If you have accounts at too many portals and you always fish for the best rebate at Cashback Monitor, you could end up with good rewards spread too thinly over dozens of sites or credit cards or travel programs.
+If you have accounts at too many portals and you always fish for the best rebate at Cashback Monitor, you could end up with good rewards spread too thin over dozens of sites or credit cards or travel programs.
 So it’s best to choose a small number of programs that are valuable to you and compare the rebates only within those portals.
-For example, you might decide to concentrate on Ebates, Swagbucks, and your Chase credit card to concentrate your rewards so that you can redeem them more often.
+For example, you might decide to concentrate on Rakuten, Swagbucks, and your Chase credit card to concentrate your rewards so that you can redeem them more often.
 However you choose to do it, though, Cashback Monitor is a good tool if you’re willing to put in the time to maximize.